 There’s no doubt about it, IHOP is an American classic.
-When it was time for the brand to celebrate 60 years of successful business, they wanted to do it in style.
+When it was time for the brand to celebrate 60 years of successful business, their marketing team wanted to do it in style.

-This IHOP Twitter ad uses music, design, and graphics to thank their loyal customers for 60 years of continued service.
+This IHOP Twitter ad uses music, design, and graphics to thank its loyal customers for 60 years of continued service.

 The creative copy of the post offers comedic relief, stating that the brand has been operating “for 60 pancakin’ years.”

 Also, they further entice viewers by hinting at a surprise announcement only available on a certain date.
 This use of a deadline to encourage conversions is a great way to maintain audience engagement over time.